Marcoola - Mudjimba

 Educational attainment in Marcoola - Mudjimba aligns closely with national averages, showing typical qualification patterns and performance metrics

-This includes 8.3% in primary education, 7.0% in secondary education, and 4.3% in tertiary education.
+A substantial 24.7% of the population actively pursues formal education.
+This includes 8.3% in primary education, 7.0% in secondary education, and 4.3% pursuing tertiary education.

 Frequently Asked Questions - Education